johnroutledge/milestone-project-1/README.md

 * The home page has a clear call to action button placed stragically below rhetorical questions in order to encourage users to subscribe.
 * The home page incorporates content hinting by partially revealing an element just above the fold.
 * The home page uses a parallax effect to continue the modern feel.
-* The gallery page incorporates a XXXXXXX design (credits in the code) to keep the modern feel.
+* The gallery page incorporates a masonry design to keep the modern feel.

 **Future Features to Implement**
 * A Thai version of the entire website accessible via a navbar language option.